Useful pages on the regulator website

 - Setting reserve requirements.

-- Authorising and regulating payment systems in Chile involving banking entities or other financial institutions supervised by the CMF for the acceptance, clearing and settlement of payment orders of money obligations, whether in the Chilean or a foreign currency.
+- Authorising and regulating payment systems in Chile involving banking entities or other financial institutions supervised by the CMF for the acceptance, clearing and settlement of payment orders of money obligations, whether in Chilean or a foreign currency.
 The Central Bank can also recognise payment systems established abroad to allow banking entities and other financial institutions supervised by the CMF to participate in these systems.

 - Requesting that certain foreign exchange transactions be reported to it by the intervening parties, and to request that such transactions be conducted exclusively through the Formal Exchange Market, as defined below.